Advertiser Disclosure

 Status Challenge

 When requesting a status match with Air Canada’s Aeroplan program, you will most likely receive a challenge that requires you to fly 18,500 miles (or 18 segments) within 90 days.
-Sometimes it launches status matches as well, so you’ll want to keep your eyes peeled.
+Sometimes it also launches status matches, so you’ll want to keep your eyes peeled.
 If you receive a challenge, you will be granted Aeroplan 50K level elite status at completion.
-Having elite status with Air Canada may help you get upgrades to business or first class!
+Having elite status with Air Canada may help you upgrade to business or first class!

 How To Submit a Request